 The assessor offers his employees a deferred compensation plan created in accordance with Internal Revenue Code Section 457.
 The plan, which is available to all the assessor's employees, permits employees to defer a portion of their salary until future years.
 The deferred compensation amount is not available to employees until termination, retirement, death or unforeseeable emergency.
+The assessor has no fiduciary responsibility to the administration of this plan.
+Participants, themselves, decide on the types of investments in which to invest their deferrals, and the plans administration is performed by an organization which is separate from the assessor's office.
+In this regard, there are no reporting requirements which need to be applied for this plan arrangement.

-Deferrals on deposit in the plan had a balance totaling \$7,995 at December 31, 1998.
+Deferrals on deposit in the plan had a balance totaling \$12,830 at December 31, 1999.
 This balance is stated at fair market value.